dewv/ops/onCallRotation.md

 ## Duty Log

+- Rob Fink - Reporting for duty (Not sure if this is where I "sign in")
 - Steve Mattingly.
 Sample entry to start log.
 GH commit will automatically capture date and time.
 - (Add new entries to the top of this log, not the bottom.)